zaidkarjikar/Self-Adapting-Damping-System/documentation/experimental_plan.md

 * __Variable 2 - Feed Rate ($V_f$):__
   Variation of the in-feed velocity of the workpiece.
 * __Variable 3 - Coolant Volume Flow ($V_Kss$):__
-  Variation of the lubricant flow rate
+  Variation of the lubricant flow rate.
 * __Variable 4 - Tool Condition:__
-  Comparative tests between a newly dressed grinding wheel and a worn grinding wheel (defined by specific wear degree).
+  Comparative tests between a newly dressed grinding wheel and a worn grinding wheel.

 # 3. Procedure
 ## 3.1.
 Phase I: System Calibration & Baseline
 ### 3.1.1.
-Phase Objectives
+Phase I Objectives
-1. __Sensor Verification:__ Ensure all installed sensors (force, acceleration, acoustic emission, temperature) are functioning and correctly calibrated.
+1. Ensure all installed sensors are functioning and correctly calibrated.
-2. __Thermal Equilibrium:__ Establish a steady thermal state for the machine before testing begins to account for thermal drift.
+2. Establish a steady thermal state for the machine before testing begins to account for thermal drift.
-3. __Noise Floor Determination:__ Quantify the inherent vibration Amplitude ($A_0$) and Frequency ($f_0$) of the rotating driver without process loads.
+3. Quantify the inherent vibration Amplitude ($A_0$) and Frequency ($f_0$) of the rotating driver without any loads.
-4. __Interference Check:__ Confirm that no false positives (ghost shocks) are detected by the force sensors during idle rotation.
+4. Confirm that no false positives (ghost shocks) are detected by the force sensors during idle rotation.

 ### 3.1.2.
 Instrumentation Setup
 Before calibration, verify physical installation: